 If you're using AHA for the first time, you might experience a temporary burning sensation, itching, and redness.

 Additionally, AHAs will make you sensitive to sunlight and prone to sun damage.
 Never leave your house without applying sunscreen.
 Experts advise using sunscreen daily for at least two weeks after you have stopped using AHAs.

 Choosing the right product can be the difference between dull, problematic skin and flawless skin.

 There are a few things to consider.

-Start slowly and gently, and after you give your skin time to adjust increase the strength or frequency.
+There’s heavy research supporting the benefits associated with the use of AHA.
+Avoid products that might be too concentrated and strong, as these can cause damage.
+Start slowly and gently, and after you give your face time to adjust, increase the strength or frequency.